-I thought I'll start off by featuring a very basic one with only a handful of red dates to help sweeten the soup.
+This recipe contains only a handful of red dates and pork ribs to help sweeten the soup.

 600g lotus root